frank157629/transfer/PowerPINN/README.md

 ## Usage
 ### 1. Define ODEs
-ODEs are stored in `src/ode/sm_models_d.py`.
+ODEs are stored in `src/ode/gfl_models_d.py`(Example for GFL models).
 You can add any new ODE model in this directory (src/ode/NameOfYourModel_models_d.py).

 ### 2. Configure Variables
-The independent variables should be defined in `modellings_guide.yaml`, ensuring they are in the same order as in the ODEs.
+The independent variables should be defined in `modellings_guide_gfl.yaml` (Example for GFL models), ensuring they are in the same order as in the ODEs.

 ### 3. Set Initial Conditions
-Initial condition values and ranges should be specified in respective YAML files, located in the `src/conf/initial_conditions/` folder under the corresponding ODE name (e.g., `SM_AVR_GOV/init_cond.yaml`).
+Initial condition values and ranges should be specified in respective YAML files, located in the `src/conf/initial_conditions/` folder under the corresponding ODE name and init_cond number(e.g., `GFL_4th_order/init_cond1.yaml`).

 ### 4. Define Machine Parameters
 Different machine parameters can be configured in the `src/conf/params/` folder.